Bichon Frise

 Bichons must be regularly groomed to prevent the build-up of knots and tangles in their fur.
 A daily brush is a great way to ensure that their skin and coat stay in tip-top condition and get some quality bonding time!

-If a Bichon seems to be barking obsessively, the worst thing you can do is overwhelm them with excessive cuddling or harsh punishments.
-Instead, try and get to the root of the problem.
+If a bichon seems to be barking obsessively, the worst thing you can do is overwhelm them with excessive cuddling or harsh punishments.
+Instead, try to get to the root of the problem.

 Do Bichon Frises Have A ‘Doggy Odor’?